 The Facts of Your DUI Case are Very Important

 The police must be able to demonstrate a lawful basis to stop and detain you to conduct a DUI investigation.
 The Unites States Constitution guarantees that people be free from illegal police conduct.
 This includes illegal traffic stops, searches and interrogation.
 We can file a ‘Motion to Suppress’ to exclude any illegally collected evidence including police officer observations, field sobriety exercises and breath test results.
 Important questions that should be answered in any DUI case to determine if the police acted lawfully are:

 - Is there any video evidence of this incident?

 - Were you stopped and detained for a lawful reason?

-- Did the police officer have the right to administer field sobriety exercises?
+- Did the police officer have the right to conduct a DUI investigation?

 - Did you consent to a search of your person, property or vehicle?

 - Is there a lack of evidence of a conflict in the evidence?

 - Were any of your statements illegally obtained?